-Join Angela Taylor of the Lewy Body Dementia Association and your host Lakelyn Hogan of Home Instead Senior Care as we talk about caring for individuals affected by Lewy body dementias (LBD).
+Angela Taylor of the Lewy Body Dementia Association and host Lakelyn Hogan of Home Instead Senior Care talk about caring for individuals affected by Lewy body dementias (LBD).
 LBD are the second most common form of degenerative dementias after Alzheimer’s disease, but much more awareness, education and research is needed.
-Some topics this chat may cover include:
+Topics this chat covered include:

 The cognitive and behavioral symptoms of LBD